YTB Fatt

 Cavon Deshawn Paige (born May 28, 2001), known professionally as YTB Fatt (initialism for Young Track Boy Fatt), is an American rapper, singer, and songwriter.
-Born and raised in West Memphis, Arkansas, he signed with Moneybagg Yo's Bread Gang in 2023, and rose to mainstream fame with the single, "Shot Off Gumbo" (featuring Moneybagg Yo and Fat Wizza) that same year.
+Raised in West Memphis, Arkansas, he signed with Moneybagg Yo's Bread Gang in 2023, and rose to mainstream fame with his single, "Shot Off Gumbo" (featuring Moneybagg Yo and Fat Wizza), that same year.

 Early life

 Cavon Paige was born on May 28, 2001, in West Memphis, Arkansas.
 In an interview, Paige revealed that he began experimenting in the studio at 16, but didn't pursue hip-hop seriously until three years later, at 19.

 Career

 Fatt began his career in 2019, starting to rap in early summer 2019.
 He released original songs, which earned him an audience.
 In January 2023, Fatt signed with Moneybagg Yo's label Bread Gang Entertainment.
 In March 2023, Fatt released the single "Shot Off Gumbo" on March 10, 2023, alongside the music video.
 The single featured Moneybagg Yo and Fat Wizza.
 In April 2023, Fatt released the single "Get Back".
 It boosted Fatt's popularity, with over 13 million views on YouTube and over 30,000 views on TikTok, receiving cosigns from Lil Durk, B.G., and the Cincinnati Bengals.
 His single "Shot Off Gumbo" was included on Moneybagg Yo's Hard to Love mixtape released in June 2023.

 On June 2, 2023, Fatt was featured on Moneybagg Yo's single "Rock Out", alongside rapper Lil Durk.
 On July 4, 2023, Fatt released "Calm It Down".
 Seven days later, on July 11, he released "Us" featuring Big Homiie G. He released "Bet I Whip It" featuring Rob49 on July 18, 2023.
 On July 21, he was featured on Yante Montana's "UFO".
 In July 25, he released "Backstabbin".

 On August 8, 2023, Fatt released his debut mixtape, Who is Fatt.
 It debuted at number four on the Billboard Heatseekers Albums charts.
 On August 10, 2023, Fatt released "Poppin It Hard".
 He released Who Is Fatt (extended clip) on August 18, 2023.
 Fatt was featured on Hopout Shawn "Pose" in September with accompanying music video.